mposolda/misc/stocker/README.md

 P1

+- Comparison RateOfReturns for Berkshire, S&P 500, MSCI stocks and RI?

 - Display "Average purchase price" in the Transactions view in the first table.

 - Tax from disposals in the "companies" and "summary" view